 In terms of the built environment, Clark County's landscape has been significantly altered by population growth and urbanization.
 Clark County is the fifth most populated county in the state.
-The Washington State Office of Financial Management estimates the county's 2012 population is 431,250.
+The Washington State Office of Financial Management estimates the county's April 1, 2019, population is 488,500.
 The county contains eight towns and cities: Vancouver, Camas, Washougal, Battle Ground, Ridgefield, La Center, and Yacolt.
 A portion of the city of Woodland extends into the northwest corner of Clark County.
-Vancouver is the largest city, with a 2012 population of 163,200.
-In 2012, 24% of the county's land area fell within designated Urban Growth Boundaries.
+Vancouver is the largest city, with a 2019 estimated population of 185,300.
+In 2016, 24% of the county's land area fell within designated Urban Growth Boundaries.